Hadamard-Hitchcock decompositions: identifiability and computation: Numerical experiments

 Finally, in the third paragraph the code reports useful information on its accuracy and computational performance.
-The CPD and HHD relative backward errors were already explained in the previous subsection.
-Both are quite small, finding a tensor within a relative error of no more than $3\cdot 10^{-12}$.
+The CPD and HHD relative backward errors were explained in \cref{sec_sub_hhdexper}.
+Both are small, finding a tensor within a relative error of no more than $1\cdot 10^{-12}$.
 The ``lop'' is short for ``loss of precision'' and equals the base-$10$ logarithm between the CPD and HHD relative backward errors.
-That is, it measures how many significant digits are additionally lost when recovering the \ref{eqn_hhd} from the induced CPD.
+It measures how many significant digits are additionally lost when recovering the \ref{eqn_hhd} from the induced CPD.
 Lower values are better.
-Finally, the total computational time for computing the \ref{eqn_hhd}, including the information, is reported.
-Note that this total time includes the time to compute the relative backward errors (which are computed and reported afterwards only for information and do not influence any of the algorithms), which explains the discrepancy of about $466$ seconds between the total time and the sum of the reported times.
+The total computational time for computing the \ref{eqn_hhd}, including the information, is reported in the last line.
+This includes the time to compute the relative backward errors (which are computed and reported afterwards only for information and do not influence any of the algorithms), which explains the discrepancy of about $738$s between the total time and the sum of the reported times.